-The Thai Prenuptial Agreement has become very common nowadays, especially at the time on the second and third marriages.
-The “Prenup” as it is commonly known, is an agreement between two people agreeing that in case of a divorce, the ownership of a certain property remains solely to one person and not conjugal.
-This agreement would detail all the things you wish to agree about your assets when one or the other decides to end marriage.
+The Thai Prenuptial Agreement has become very common nowadays.
+This especially at the time on the second and third marriages.
+The “Prenup” as it is commonly known, is an agreement between two people.
+This agreeing that in case of a divorce, the ownership of a certain property remains solely to one person and not conjugal.
+This agreement would detail all the things you wish to agree about your assets.
+When one or the other decides to end the marriage.

-The prenuptial agreement in Thailand is not mandatory but most of the time it enhances financial security when partners decide to get married.
-The cost of a divorce case would be minimized if there is a prenuptial agreement present, and lesser chances of parties arguing on which assets belong to whom.
+The prenuptial agreement in Thailand is not mandatory.
+Most of the time it enhances financial security when partners decide to get married.
+The cost of a divorce case would be minimized if there is a prenuptial agreement present.
+Also lesser chances of parties arguing on which assets belong to whom.
 However, the law differs from each country and it is always best to seek legal assistance from a Thai lawyer regarding prenuptial agreement prior to getting married.

-Prenuptial agreements in Thailand increased suddenly because being married confuses property jurisdiction between two individuals, and this agreement ensures that both will have peace of mind.
+Prenuptial agreements in Thailand increased suddenly because being married confuses property jurisdiction between two individuals.
+This agreement ensures that both will have peace of mind.
 Property ownership in Thailand is divided into two categories: Separate property owned by the husband or the wife, and Communal property which is owned by both as a couple.